Paper Circuit Greeting Cards

 Here is a good video tutorial and step-by-step instructions by Chibitronics.

-Here is an advanced project on How to Make a Greeting Card.
+Here is a project on How to Make a Greeting Card.

 Here is a possible design thinking template.